parallelvirtualcluster/docs/docs/architecture/georedundancy.md

 [![Ceph Write Process](images/pvc-ceph-write-process.png)](images/pvc-ceph-write-process.png)

 As illustrated in this diagram, a write will only be accepted by the client once it has been successfully written to at least `min_copies` OSDs, as defined by the pool replication level (usually 2).
 Thus, the latency of network communications between the client and another node becomes a major factor in storage performance for writes, as the write cannot complete without at least 4x this latency (send, ack, recieve, ack).
-Significant distances and thus latencies (more than about 3ms) begin to introduce significant performance degredation, and latencies above about 5ms can result in a significant drop in performance.
+Significant physical distances and thus latencies (more than about 3ms) begin to introduce performance degredation, and latencies above about 5-10ms can result in a significant drop in wrie performance.

 To combat this, georedundant nodes should be as close as possible, both geographically and physically.